jasonandersen/postgres-cdc-poc/README.md

 This is a standard Maven project.
 All JUnit tests and Cucumber tests can be executed from a standard `mvn clean test` command.
 The database is required to execute the tests.

 #### Database
 The database is run from the `docker-compose.yml` file in the project root.
 The schema is built from the `db/schema.sql` file.
 The schema will be executed directly from the `docker-compose.yml` file.
+The postgres database files are stored in `./db/postgres-data` directory.
+If you want to reset the database, delete this directory and postgres will re-execute the `schema.sql` file to rebuild the schema from scratch.